Here is my 2018 piece in Indiana Theory Review about meter, function, and pitch class change.

-My review of Steve Rings's book is in the current volume of Music Theory Spectrum.
+My review of Steve Rings's book is in the 2017 volume of Music Theory Spectrum.

 I am currently running a music cognition study at UMass called "A Stochastic Model of Musical Meter," an overview of which can be found here.